dvmorozov/pdfservice/README.md

 ## Building

-Open the solution by Microsoft Visual Studio Community 2019 and build AdobeSdkService project.
+Open the solution by Microsoft Visual Studio Community 2019 and build __AdobeSdkService__ project.

 ## Usage

 Run application by means of Visual Studio.
-The application will be opened in local browser at https://localhost:44379/pdf.
+The application is opened in local browser at https://localhost:44379/pdf.

 To get PDF document from given URL use "url" request parameter.

-## Examples
+### Examples

 To get PDF document from URL use https://localhost:44379/pdf/document?url=https://auto.mail.ru/article/78150-vintazhnyi_pikap_dodge_v_bezumnoi_raskraske_vystavili_na_prodazhu/